 Sustainability is the foundation for today’s leading global framework for international cooperation – the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs).

 Each of the 17 SDGs has specific targets to be achieved by 2030.
 The goals and targets are universal, meaning they apply to all countries around the world, not just poor countries.
 Reaching the goals requires action on all fronts – governments, businesses, civil society and people everywhere all have a role to play.

 Discover how IISD's work relates to the Sustainable Development Goals using our interactive tool.
-See how Canadian cities are measuring up in our indicator portal.
 Or explore our SDG Knowledge Hub, an online resource center for the latest news, original commentary from our experts, guest articles from key actors in SDG implementation, and a calendar of upcoming events related to the 2030 Agenda.

 Overseeing Agenda 2030—How to Avoid a Repeat of the Commission on Sustainable Development

 The High-Level Political Forum is responsible for tracking and facilitating the implementation of Agenda 2030 and its Sustainable Development Goals.
 Two things must happen if it is to be successful.Read More

 Sustainability and Second Life: The case for cobalt and lithium recycling